Frequently Asked Questions

 Set aside the dollar amount you anticipate spending during the plan year on eligible out of pocket expenses.
 Select the appropriate FSA for you and then choose the amount you want to contribute based on your calculations.
 Your employer will then deduct this amount from your paycheck for each pay period.
 Different plans have different maximum contributions limits which you will find listed here.

-When the funds are in your FSA you can begin to use your Take Care, account debit card to pay for your eligible expenses.
+When the funds are in your FSA you can begin to use your First Concord account debit card to pay for your eligible expenses.
 Or, you may pay the expense out of pocket and submit a claim to pay yourself back.
 You are able to do this online, through contact with our office or conveniently through our mobile app.

 Dollars contributed to an FSA are tax-free.
 This means when you pay for eligible expenses through your FSA, you are in essence saving approximately 30 to 49 cents on every dollar.